 Text: Text will show you any text that was written at that point in the program: on a button, in a question, or in other areas where text is shown.

 Value: This column is most useful for seeing the answers that a user gave if they answered a question at that particular point.
 This column may also include nodes, which can be safely ignored.
-Answers can also be obtained through much easier ways, as described earlier.
+Answers can also be obtained through much easier channels, as described earlier.

 Sequence: If you used any *randomize keywords in your program then the sequence of what the user saw will be shown here.
 The sequence will be provided in nodes, unless you gave each possible randomization a unique *name, in which case you will see the codenames in the sequence in which they occurred.
 See the section on naming randomizations for more information.